Religion in the Soviet Union: Policy toward other Christian groups

 A number of congregations of Russian Mennonites, Jehovah's Witnesses, and other Christian groups faced varying levels of persecution under Soviet rule.

 Jehovah's Witnesses were banned from practicing their religion.
-Under Operation North, the personal property of over eight-thousand members was confiscated, and they (along with underage children) were exiled to Siberia from 1951 until repeal in 1965.
+Under Operation North, the personal property of over 8,000 members was confiscated, and they (along with underage children) were exiled to Siberia from 1951 until repeal in 1965.
 All were asked to sign a declaration of resignation as a Jehovah's Witness in order to not be deported.
 There is no existing record of any having signed this declaration.
 While in Siberia, some men, women, and children were forced to work as lumberjacks for a fixed wage.
 Victims reported living conditions to be very poor.
 From 1951 to 1991, Jehovah's Witnesses within and outside Siberia were incarcerated – and then rearrested after serving their terms.
 Some were forced to work in concentration camps, others forcibly enrolled in Marxist reeducation programs.
-KGB officials infiltrated the Jehovah's Witnesses organization in the Soviet Union, mostly to seek out hidden caches of theological literature.
+KGB officials infiltrated the Jehovah's Witnesses organisation in the Soviet Union, mostly to seek out hidden caches of theological literature.
 Soviet propaganda films depicted Jehovah's Witnesses as a cult, extremist, and engaging in mind control.
-Jehovah's Witnesses were legalized in the Soviet Union in 1991; victims were given social benefits equivalent to those of war veterans.
+Jehovah's Witnesses were legalised in the Soviet Union in 1991; victims were given social benefits equivalent to those of war veterans.

 Early in the Bolshevik period, predominantly before the end of the Russian Civil War and the emergence of the Soviet Union, Russian Mennonite communities were harassed; several Mennonites were killed or imprisoned, and women were raped.
 Anarcho-Communist Nestor Makhno was responsible for most of the bloodshed, which caused the normally pacifist Mennonites to take up arms in defensive militia units.
 This marked the beginning of a mass exodus of Mennonites to Germany, the United States, and elsewhere.
 Mennonites were branded as kulaks by the Soviets.
-Their colonies' farms were collectivized under the Soviet Union's communal farming policy.
+Their colonies' farms were collectivised under the Soviet Union's communal farming policy.
 Being predominantly German settlers, the Russian Mennonites in World War II saw the German forces invading Russia as liberators.
 Many were allowed passage to Germany as Volksdeutsche.
 Soviet officials began exiling Mennonite settlers in the eastern part of Russia to Siberia.
 After the war, the remaining Russian Mennonites were branded as Nazi conspirators and exiled to Kazakhstan and Siberia, sometimes being imprisoned or forced to work in concentration camps.
 In the 1990s the Russian government gave the Mennonites in Kazakhstan and Siberia the opportunity to emigrate.